Resources and News

 - Not long ago the EFC sent a letter, together with groups from the Jewish, Catholic and Muslim communities, to all Senators encouraging them to support the bill.

 - The EFC made a submission about the bill to the Standing Committee on Health.
 The EFC said it supports Bill C-277 as a step toward improving palliative care.
 Download a PDF of the submission

 An Interfaith Call for a Palliative Care Strategy for Canada (19 April 2017)

 - Open letter published in The Hill Times

 Faith Groups Renew Call for Improved Palliative Care (17 November 2016)

 - Faith groups have renewed their call for high-quality palliative care in an interfaith letter of support for MP Marilyn Gladu's bill to develop a palliative care framework (aussi disponible en français).
 You can also write to your MP asking them to support Bill C-277 using our sample letter.

 Developing a Palliative Care Framework (2016, Bill C-277)

-The EFC supports private member’s Bill C-277 on developing a palliative care framework.
+The EFC supported private member’s Bill C-277 on developing a palliative care framework.
 MP Marilyn Gladu (Sarnia Lambton) introduced Bill C-277 on May 30, 2016.
-This bill would require the Health Minister, in consultation with provinces, to develop a palliative care framework that: (a) defines what palliative care is; (b) identifies the palliative care training and education needs of palliative health care providers; (c) identifies measures to support palliative caregivers; (d) collects research and data on palliative care; (e) identifies measures to facilitate a consistent access to palliative care across Canada; and (f) evaluates the advisability of amending the Canada Health Act to include palliative care services provided through home care, long term care facilities and residential hospices.
+This bill requires the Health Minister, in consultation with provinces, to develop a palliative care framework that: (a) defines what palliative care is; (b) identifies the palliative care training and education needs of palliative health care providers; (c) identifies measures to support palliative caregivers; (d) collects research and data on palliative care; (e) identifies measures to facilitate a consistent access to palliative care across Canada; and (f) evaluates the advisability of amending the Canada Health Act to include palliative care services provided through home care, long term care facilities and residential hospices.